Strategies for Anticoagulation During Venovenous ECMO (SAFE-ECMO)

 3. Clinically overt bleeding associated with either a drop in hemoglobin level by at least 2.0 grams/dL or leading to transfusion of two or more units of packed red blood cells

-From randomization to until the date of death or the date 24 hours after decannulation, whichever came first, through study completion, an average of 2 years.
+From randomization to the date of death or the date 24 hours after decannulation, whichever came first, through study completion, up to 134 days.

-Time Frame: From randomization to until the date of death or the date 24 hours after decannulation, whichever came first, through study completion, an average of 2 years.
+Time Frame: From randomization to the date of death or the date 24 hours after decannulation, whichever came first, through study completion, up to 134 days.

 Thromboembolic event defined as: